Special Dining Requests and Accommodations

 *Documentation guidelines are available electronically and should be provided to the appropriate doctors or clinicians.

-Three weeks of lead time is required for additional support and/or special meals to be provided.
-Registration materials and documentation need to be received by Student and Employee Accessibility Services (SEAS) a minimum of three weeks prior to the start date of your program.
+Please be aware that all accommodation requests will be considered, however there may be limits as to what can be provided without sufficient notice.
+Student and Employee Accessibility Services (SEAS) recommends a minimum of two weeks’ notice.
 This is to ensure that there is time to process the request and for Dining Services to determine how the needs can be best addressed.
 Please note that a change in programs may also change this time frame.
-Requests that come in with less time will be addressed on an as possible basis and ONLY IF there is a valid reason the three week notice was not met.
+Requests that come in with less time will be addressed on an as possible basis and ONLY IF there is a valid reason the two week notice was not met.
 Decisions to register for a program on short notice should be made knowing that there will be significant limitations to what (if anything) can be provided.

 Kitchen Areas & Dining Hall Serveries